osvik/abrantes/README.md

 You can also use **Looker Studio** for the analysis or to present the results.

 With GA4 you can have 50 event scoped dimensions.
 That's **up to 50 simultaneous experiments in a single website**.

-You can delete dimensions after the tests and create others for new tests (but you'll loose the experiments data).
+Please note that you can delete dimensions after the tests and create others for new tests (but you'll loose the previous experiments data).

+With GA4 and Looker studio you can create sophisticated visualisations of your experiment results.

+In the future I might make it work also with Matomo and Plausible, instead of just Google Analytics 4, but for now I want to improve other aspects of Abrantes and document it a little better.

 ### Open source

-You can modify it for your general use or **for a specific test**.
+You can modify it for your general use or **for a specific test** by extending it.
 Abrantes is open source and easily modifiable.
 GPL v3 License.

 ### Privacy